 In the course of preparing the first SARA Policy Manual, the 2013-2015 Policies and Standards and the FAQs published through February 2016 were merged and updated and their physical layout was revised.
 The FAQs were retitled Explanatory Notes and placed in appropriate sections.
-Additional revisions and corrections through June 27, 2022 have been included in Version 22.1.
-The current version of the SARA Policy Manual is the authoritative source of the policies and procedures employed to implement the State Authorization Reciprocity Agreements.
+Additional revisions and corrections through June 27, 2022 were included in Version 22.1.
+Revisions and new policy from the five policy modification proposals that were approved by the NC-SARA Board in October 2023 are included in Version 23.1.
+The current version of the SARA Policy Manual - 23.1 - is the authoritative source of the policies and procedures employed to implement the State Authorization Reciprocity Agreements.